-3.5.3 Aircraft
+3.5.4 Aircraft

+• --aircraft=aircraft

-- --aircraft=name of aircraft definition file Example: --aircraft=c310.
-For available choices check the directory /FlightGear/Aircraft, and look for files ending in "-set.xml".
+Load the specified aircraft, for example: --aircraft=c172p.
+For available choices check the directory \$FG\ROOT/Aircraft, and look for files ending in "-set.xml".
 When specifying the aircraft, drop the "-set.xml" from the filename.
+Alternatively, use the --show-aircraft option described below to list the available aircraft.
+For information on downloading additional aircraft, see Section 2.2.

+• --show-aircraft

-Alternatively, use the --show-aircraft option described below.
-To download additional aircraft see Section 2.2. - --show-aircraft: Print a sorted list of the currently available aircraft types.
+Print a sorted list of the currently available aircraft types.